-Green Bay Resident to Become First Wisconsinite to Receive Gene Therapy Treatment for Hemophilia A
+Green Bay Resident Became First Wisconsinite to Receive Gene Therapy Treatment for Hemophilia A

-A Green Bay resident will become the first Wisconsinite to receive a gene therapy treatment for hemophilia A since it was approved by the FDA in June.
+A Green Bay resident became the first Wisconsinite to receive a gene therapy treatment for hemophilia A since it was approved by the FDA in June.

-David Novak, a patient at the Hemophilia Outreach Center in Green Bay, will receive the gene therapy infusion, called ROCTAVIAN, on Thursday, May 9th.
+David Novak, a patient at the Hemophilia Outreach Center in Green Bay, received the gene therapy infusion, called ROCTAVIAN, on Thursday, May 9th.

 “It is just exciting to know how far medicine has come,” said Novak, who has Hemophilia A. “I never thought in my lifetime a treatment like this would become available.
 I have been through so many stages of advancements with hemophilia treatments over the course of my life and I’m so appreciative to be a recipient of the next stage with gene therapy.
 It gives me hope, and hope for the hemophilia community.”